 1999 In 1999, police continued to respond to violent actions by rebel groups against government forces and civilians with summary executions.
 More than 350 combatants and civilians were killed, an increase from 1998.

-- India has the third largest military in the world.
+India has the third largest military in the world.
 Modernization has been delayed by an inefficient domestic arms industry.
-Reported Indian armed forces personnel numbers are:
+According to Military Balance Indian armed forces personnel numbers are:

 - Army: 1,129,900